At LimaCorporate, we have a conviction to outdo ourselves and drive innovation.

 Smart SPACE is a virtual platform supporting surgeons on pre-operative case evaluation and intra-operative management.

 Smart SPACE allows for the development of the 3D Positioner, patient specific guide supporting surgeons on management of specific surgical technique steps.

 Smart SPACE guides surgeons on bone seat preparation and positioning of components, offering real time feedback.

 The eMotion of Motion

-The platform allows for the development of a 3D Positioners, a patient specific guide which supports the execution of some specific steps of the surgical technique according to the pre-operative planning.
+The platform aims to allow for the development of a 3D Positioner, a patient specific guide which supports the execution of some specific steps of the surgical technique according to the pre-operative planning.